Farama-Foundation/Arcade-Learning-Environment/README.md

 For more details and installation instructions, see the [manual](doc/manual/manual.pdf).
 To ask questions and discuss, please join the [ALE-users group](https://groups.google.com/forum/#!forum/arcade-learning-environment).

+## ALE releases

+Releases before v.0.5 are available for download in our previous [website](http://www.arcadelearningenvironment.org/).
+For the latest releases, please check our releases [page](https://github.com/mgbellemare/Arcade-Learning-Environment/releases) page.

 ## List of command-line parameters